couchbase-partners/amazon-eks-couchbase/README.md

     kubectl get deployments

-If you give it a minute or two it should show "available."
+If you give it a minute or two it should show as available.